UNR-CFB/lahontan/scripts/Pipeline/README.md

 **More information about options:**

 -t <filename, --tofile *\<filename\>*
 > Optional name of file to be saved to
 > Note: default behavior is to save to OptimalPath.dat in the current directory

 --maxcpu <CPUs>
 > Limits number of CPUs used in calculating optimal path
 > Note: Default is to use all available CPUs

 -c, --customize
 > If the calculation is too slow, can use this option to specify the path
 > yourself

 #### prepref
-**Usage: runPipe prepref [options] REFERENCEDIR**
+**Usage: runPipe prepref [options] (-r REFERENCEDIR | -i INPUT)**

 This command is equivalent to Stage 2 of the pipeline, however the difference is that this command is occurring outside of a structured Project environment.